 #13 JJ’s Bar at Jameson Distillery

-Although the bar itself is not historic (in fact, it’s quite elegant and modern), it is housed in the former factory that dates to the 1780s – which is why we think it is one of the must-see Dublin bars.
+Although the bar itself is not historic (in fact, it’s quite elegant and modern), it is housed in the former factory that dates to the 1780s – which is another reason why we think it is one of the must-see Dublin bars.

 #14 Guinness Open Gate Brewery